t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_big_query_table.md

  - **```error```**, if the operation failed.
  - **```result```**, if the operation was successful.

-You have imported valid product objects to the catalog.
+You have imported valid product objects into the catalog.

-Check the ```big_query_operation.metadata.success_count``` field to get the total number of the successfully imported products - expected number is 316.
+Check the ```big_query_operation.metadata.success_count``` field to get the total number of the successfully imported products.
+Their expected number is 316.

-The number of failures during the product import is returned in ```big_query_operation.metadata.failure_count``` field - expected number is 0.
+The number of failures during the product import is returned in ```big_query_operation.metadata.failure_count``` field.
+Their expected number is 0.

 The operation is successful, and the operation object contains a **```result```** field.
-Check it printed out in a Terminal, it should be like following:
+Check it printed out in a Terminal.
+It should look like the next example:
 ```
 errors_config {
   gcs_prefix: "gs://945579214386_us_import_product/errors7399332380794639317"
 }
 ```

-## Errors appeared during the importing
+## Errors appeared during product importing

 Now, let's try to import a couple of invalid product objects and check the error message in the operation response.

 The title field is required, so if you remove it, you get the invalid product object.
-The other example of invalid product is a product with some incorrect value of product.availability field.
+Another example of an invalid product is a product with an incorrect value of the ```product.availability``` field.
 There is a **```products_for_import_invalid```** table in the BigQuery dataset that contains such invalid products.

 Let's use it for importing to get an error message.